seetadev/Security22X/README.md

 1. FVM:  We are utilizing FVM to develop and use composable blocks and ensure effective design, engineering and delivery of a decentralized solution for road safety, monitoring and incident management using Ethereum & Filecoin eco-system tools:

 - Decentralized NFT-based voting system for contract work for service & maintenance providers and companies and Ministry of Transportation.
 DAOs can issue NFTs to wallets based on service and maintenance performance and work completed, and the holders of these NFTs can create proposals and vote on other proposals whilst they have the NFTs of that contract work.
 Votes are uploaded to IPFS with the most recent vote linking to one before.
+Please visit https://github.com/seetadev/Security22X/tree/main/roadincidentmanagement/dao-fvm

 - Creating a Transport NFT on the FVM for NFC tags of vehicle service and repair providers & vehicles to improve road incident management, decentralized NFT-based voting system for contract work by service providers, Votes are uploaded to IPFS with the most recent vote linking to one before.
 Please visit https://github.com/seetadev/Security22X/tree/main/roadincidentmanagement/nft-gen-fvm